DY112/neural-preset/README.md

 The test script will:
 - Load the pretrained model
 - load test images
-- Generate color style transfer results
+- Generate color style transfer results for every possible combinations in `test_data`
 - Save the results in the results directory